theochem/procrustes/docs/usr_doc_chiral_check.rst

 We have extracted the 3D coordinates of the molecule into two different files, namely "R.dat" and "S.dat".
 We compute the reflection of the first molecule after importing the coordinates, followed by a rotation.
-Morevoer, we perform another rotational alignment without reflection.
+Moreover, we perform another rotational alignment without reflection.
 Now, we are at position to conclusion based the error difference.